trimmereo/trimman/index.rst

 .. image:: https://cdn.shopify.com/s/files/1/0098/5527/0975/files/et6_large.gif

 Find the best ways to trim your unwanted hair.
 Sometime, you may feel shyness in social situations, if people find, you have more unwanted hair.
 Therefore, cordless trimmer will be a best solution that allows you to keep it under control.
 It is easy unwanted hairs less visible.
 So, what is the best way is to trim your unwanted hair?
 It is true, depending on the kind of hair types you have to determine the best way for you.
 Here are some tips, you can go through to satisfy your needs.
-This guide is designed to help you in choosing the .. _best eyebrow trimmer: https://www.trimmereo.com/best-eyebrow-trimmer/ .
+This guide is designed to help you in choosing the _best-eyebrow-trimmer: https://www.trimmereo.com/best-eyebrow-trimmer/

 1. If your hair is short and fine, so it is very easy to trim.
 It can be trim with a small cordless blade trimmer.
 Small Blade Trimmer Also Named As Eyebrow Trimmer.
 These eyebrow trimmer allow you to trim unwanted hair at the skin surface without irritation.